-If you have any questions about registration, resources, or finances, contact an Enrolment Services Professional (Vancouver campus) or Student Services (Okanagan campus).
-Vancouver students, in June you can find your ESP in your Student Service Centre account under Personal Info and UBC Contacts.
+If you have any questions about registration, resources, or finances, contact an Enrolment Services Advisor (Vancouver campus) or Student Services (Okanagan campus).
+Vancouver students, in June you can find your Enrolment Services Advisor in your Student Service Centre account under Personal Info and UBC Contacts.

 Share the good news!

 Step 2: Apply early for a study permit

 This step is for international students only.

 Unless you are a Canadian citizen or permanent resident of Canada, you will need a valid post-secondary study permit to attend UBC for longer than six months.
 Obtaining a permit can take several months, so submit your application as soon as you accept your UBC offer.